ivandjuka77/payload-test/implementation_notes.md

 ---

+PRODUCTS AGGREGATE PAGE:

+[] Change hero

+---

 PRODUCTS PAGE:

 [] Add TDS/SDS documents
-[] Key applications and benefits will go only to main products.
+[x] Key applications and benefits will go only to main products.
 Other products will have the details in the FAQ.

 ---

-[] Fix double items
+[x] Fix double items (Seeding cleanup was disabled)
 [] Navbar - Services before industries
 [] Navbar - Add link to VUP Cosmetics, special link
 [] Add Forbes article